 That said, more often than not the mic that you’ll get with a gaming headset is going to be subpar when compared to standalone mics like the Mod Mic 5 or the Blue iCE, but there are definitely exceptions.
 The HyperX Cloud II is a gaming headset known for having a great mic and it’s definitely not the only one.
 There’s also Sound BlasterX H7 and Sennheiser GAME ONE, just off the top of my head.

 The second biggest difference is often the overall sound quality of a gaming headset when compared to a pair of even low-end audiophile headphones.
 Yeah, there are definitely some really good headsets out there that can no doubt compete with low-mid range audiophile headphones, but they’re few and far between.
-Even a cheaper pair of headphones like the Takstar Hi2050 will blow away most headsets in the ~$100 range, and this is solely due to headphones only having to focus on one primary function – great sound quality.
+Even a mid-range pair of headphones like the Turtle Beach 450 will blow away most headsets at twice the price range, and this is solely due to headphones only having to focus on one primary function – great sound quality.